• Skip to primary navigation

 • ½ cup sour cream

-• ½ teaspoon black pepper divided
+• ½ teaspoon black pepper - divided

-• 2 tablespoons olive oil divided
+• 2 tablespoons olive oil - divided

-• 1 large onion chopped
+• 1 onion - large, chopped

-• 16 oz fresh mushrooms sliced
+• 16 onions cremini mushrooms - sliced

-• 1 tablespoon fresh garlic minced
+• 1 tablespoon garlic - minced

 Instructions

-• Measure out the sour cream and remove it from the fridge, to allow it to warm up a little.
+• Measure out the sour cream and remove it from the fridge to allow it to warm up a little.
+Season the chicken with half the kosher salt and black pepper.

 • Add the remaining olive oil to the skillet.
-Add the onions and the mushrooms and sprinkle them with the remaining kosher salt and black pepper.
+Add the onions and mushrooms and sprinkle them with the remaining kosher salt and black pepper.
 If the skillet seems too dry, add a splash of water.
 Cook, stirring often, until the vegetables are tender and browned, about 7 minutes.

 • Reduce the heat to low and allow the skillet a few seconds to cool down a bit.
 Add the sour cream, mixing it in with a spatula or a wooden spoon.
 Don’t allow the sour cream to simmer or boil, to avoid curdling.
 Serve immediately.